wfjm/w11/doc/INSTALL_simh.md

 [Mark Pizzolato](https://github.com/markpizz), decided on May 15th, 2022 with
 commit [ce2adce6](https://github.com/simh/simh/commit/ce2adce6) to change the license of the repository.
-The bottom line of the change is, that some files are declared proprietary and this repository is not longer a [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) project, see also issue [#1163](https://github.com/simh/simh/issues/1163).
+The bottom line of the change is, that some files are declared proprietary and this repository is no longer a [FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software) project, see also issue [#1163](https://github.com/simh/simh/issues/1163).
 This triggered massive reactions, see issue